 This Moroccan restaurant has a delicious chicken sandwich with fries for a ridiculous reasonable price.
 I’m totally addicted to the spicy sauce that goes on the chicken and the appetizers.
 Be sure to have the Moroccan mint tea.
 There’s multiple branches around Amsterdam.

 Bazar Amsterdam is a beautiful Mediterranean restaurant with a huge menu in a former synagogue.
 The setting is absolutely fantastic with many decorations and it’s about 10 euros for more food than you could eat in a day.

 Lovers of Mediterranean food, rejoice.
-Sir Hummus has home-made hummus and pita for 6.50.
+Sir Hummus has home-made hummus and pita for under 10 euros.
 Simple, delicious, and a quick walk from the bustling Albert Cuypmarkt.
 There’s now a second location.